F5CodeGuru/asm241consolidated/_build/html/_sources/module8/lab1/lab1.rst.txt

 3. What is another way that ASM could be used to mitigate XXE injection?

-*Hint: Take a look at the Application Security > Content Profiles > XML Profiles* *The Default profile is applied to all http and https requests*
+*Hint: Take a look at the Application Security > Content Profiles > XML Profiles.*
+*The Default profile is applied to all http and https requests.*

 4. Turn intercept back to off and close Burp Suite.
-Then return to your firefox settings and change the proxy settings back to "No Proxy"
+Then return to your firefox settings and change the proxy settings back to "No Proxy".